THE ART OF FOREIGN BLACKNESS

 Rightfully so.
 Black folx are constantly walking the line between getting our Black card revoked and being revered as iconically Black.
 If you’re on either extreme of the boundaries, you might get caught bouncing back and forth between them both.

 Is the safe solution just to stay stable in the middle?
 For some, sure.
 But when you are anything like Badu, LaKeith, or Pharrell, you’re not going to stay safe.
 You’re going to stay dangerous, taking risks outside of your mind, seeing your wildest dreams come to fruition.
 And guess what.
-You’re going to share it with the world, with your community, with other Black folx — opening their minds as well.
+You’re going to share it with the world, with your community, with other Black folx — enriching their world with a wider palette of possibility for Blackness.

-a Podcast, a Network, a Website, a Movement
+a Conversation, a Gallery, a Portfolio, a Mind-state

 People&